 It is a dream for many people to make a living from their open source, pet project.
 You’re having fun, helping others, and getting paid.
+A happy trifecta.

 It reminds me of an exchange the musician Willie Nelson had with an interviewer when asked about retirement.
 His reply was “What do you want me to quit?
 I just play music and a little golf”.